Adjust payroll liabilities

-- You set up Health Insurance Company Contribution with the wrong tax tracking type and need to move year to date (ytd) amount from the wrong payroll item to the correct one.
+- You set up Health Insurance Company Contribution with the wrong tax tracking type and need to correct the liability amount after changing the tax tracking type.

 - You need to adjust year to date (ytd) wages, deduction or addition payroll items for an employee who will not be receiving any more future paychecks (i.e.: terminated employee)

 - You need to increase or decrease amount for company contribution items such as Health Savings Account (HSA), Simple IRA company match or 401(k) company match.

 - If you are a Basic, Standard, or Enhanced customer, run the Payroll Checkup.

 - If you are an Assisted Payroll customer, please contact us to complete these corrections or if you need to do an adjustment for payroll liabilities that affects payroll taxes.

 - Assisted Payroll customers cannot adjust payroll liabilities paid by their payroll service.
 Liability adjustments for company contributions, per employee, can cause errors to employee records if the adjustments are performed outside the quarter in which they occurred.
 (For example, for a March 15 paycheck with an effective date of June 15, you must change the effective date to March 31 of that year.)